theochem/chemtools/README.md

 There is a discrepancy between appropriate values to display isosurface levels between both ChimeraX and VMD.
-For the example 2,6-dichloropyridine, the previous VMD example recommends setting `isoSurf` to .003, however, in ChimeraX, this will produce a noticeable uncolored void that can be corrected when setting `isoSurf` to .005.
+For the example 2,6-dichloropyridine, the previous VMD example recommends setting `isoSurf` to .003 (left), however, in ChimeraX, this will produce a noticeable uncolored void that can be corrected when setting `isoSurf` to .005 (right).

 <img src="vmdfail.png" alt="isoSurf=.003" width="200" /> <img src="vmdcorrect.png" alt="AisoSurf=.005" width="200" />